tiger-obj/tiger-obj.github.io/_posts/2019-11-25-Transactions.markdown

 * Concurrent database access:

-  * Attributed/Tuple/Table-level or Mylti-statement inconsistency
+  * Attributed/Tuple/Table-level or Multi-statement inconsistency
-  * Concurrency Goal: Execute *sequence of SQL statements* so they appear to be running in *solation*
+  * Concurrency Goal: Execute *sequence of SQL statements* so they appear to be running in *isolation*
-  * Enable concurrency for Multiprocessor, Myltithreads and Asynchronous I/O and so on.
+  * Enable concurrency for Multiprocessor, Multithreads and Asynchronous I/O and so on.

 * Resilience to system failures:
   * System-Failure Goal: Guarantee all-or-nothing execution, regardleee of failures